 During college, having abandoned the idea of following her parents' medical footsteps, her interest grew to include unusual instruments such as autoharp, 5 string banjo and Appalachian Dulcimer as well as guitar.
 She wove her path between Old and her own New Songs.

 Her first trip to Europe was at 20, and convinced her that it would be possible to make a living being a musician there!
-When she returned in 1970, she connected with Paris and played in the first American Style Festival at Lambesc in August.
+When she returned in 1970, she connected with Paris and played in the first American Style Festival at Lambesc in August of that year.
 After that, she was in great demand there.

 She first met John as she was getting off a stage in Paris as John was coming to the stage in 1971.
 Continuing to travel back and forth between Pennsylvania and France, she started playing the joy of her life, the hammered dulcimer in 1975, as part of a dance band revival for the occasion of the United States Bicentennial.
 Travelling with back pack, hammer dulicmer, mountain dulcimer and guitar through Europe also got the notice of the American Embasy in Paris and she did three tours for the State Department, travelling through most of Africa, Saudi Arabia, Madagascar and Greece.
 On the last tour, she was accompanied by John Pearse and Joe Dobbs.

 After eighteen months, in 1980, John decided to leave Martin, and, with Mary Faith, started Breezy Ridge Instruments to produce the Breezy Ridge Hammer Dulcimer.
-His revolutionary design proved itself to be the best sounding Hammer Dulcimer ever made.[Check it out later...on the Instrument Page.]
+His revolutionary design has continued to prove itself to be the best sounding Hammer Dulcimer ever made.[Check it out later...on the Instrument Page.]

 Next came a line of music strings designed especially for the professional musician.
 Within months, word of these exciting strings had spread across the country and pressure from both the public and beleaguered dealers had persuaded John and Mary Faith to make their line available to stores and things have just kept growing since then!.
 In addition to expanding the string line over the years, Breezy Ridge has also brought out many of John's unique accessories and produced his popular PBS TV series "Stringalong" and "Cooking with Wine" which have garnered rave reviews everywhere!
 In addition to all the new accessories available through Breezy Ridge®, he has also worked with Rick Shubb to produce the line of Shubb Pearse Bars for lap-steel and resophonic guitars.
 Most recently, John has just published a new book of his stories called "Carousel."